clo4/datapacks/afk-sleep/README.md

 gamerule is used (checking every single number between 1 and 100).
 This logic is applied in a patch after the `functions` and `advancments` directories are duplicated for pre-1.21 versions.

+Instead of using a patch for predicates, there is a `predicates` directory containing any predicates that need to be backported.